samsuh/2026-journal/README.md

 ## 8/23/26 - Sunday
 - I tinkered with the rear derailleur settings, but messed it up. need to give it more concentrated effort again.
+  -  gave it another shot. still needs work
-- lift? gym set B
+- DONE. ~~lift? gym set B~~
 - get back to the other projects. it's been like 6 days lol. stopping the habit is really rough since even a minor stoppage can turn into a week of nothing.

 Dating app idea: